 The term "serious bodily injury" is defined under Pennsylvania law as any bodily injury that creates a substantial risk of death, or causes permanent or serious disfigurement or protracted impairment or loss of the function of any organ or bodily member.

-In many of these cases, an issue arises as to whether the person injuried actually suffered serious bodily injury or just suffered a minor injury.
+In many of these cases, an issue arises as to whether the person injured actually suffered serious bodily injury or just suffered a minor injury.
 In some cases, the other person only suffers a small cut and scar, or a fractured bone, or soft tissue damage.
-Because of a pending personal injury cases, the person injuried often has reason to exaggerate the damages during the pending civil law suit for money damages.
+Because of a pending personal injury cases, the person injured often has reason to exaggerate the damages during the pending civil lawsuit for money damages.

 Your attorney can help you understand how Pennsylvania law defines this term and how the definition might impact how your case is ultimately resolved.

 According to 75 Pa.
 Cons.
 Stat. § 3742, the offense of Leaving the Scene of an Accident Involving Death or Personal Injury can result in a conviction of a misdemeanor of the first degree.
 This offense can be punishable by a maximum term of imprisonment for five years and/or a fine not more than $10,000.

 The alleged offender can be charged with a felony of the third degree if the victim suffers serious bodily injury.
 This offense can result in a minimum term of imprisonment for 90 days and a maximum of seven years imprisonment.
 Additionally, a convicted offender can be charged with a mandatory minimum fine of $1,000, and a maximum not exceeding $15,000.

 If the victim dies, the alleged offender can be charged with a felony of the third degree with a minimum term of imprisonment of not less than one year and a maximum of seven years in prison.
 A convicted offender can additionally face a mandatory minimum fine of $2,500, but not more than $15,000.